Ultimate Business Intelligence Guide for CEOs by a CEO in 2026 + Reddit Comments

 A few reasons:

-- Cheap relative to the field
+- Public pricing is cheap relative to the field.

-Microsoft’s public pricing currently lists Power BI Pro at $14/user/month and Microsoft’s pricing update confirms Premium Per User at $24/user/month.
-That matters because list price is often what gets Power BI onto the shortlist in the first place.
+Microsoft’s public pricing shows Power BI Pro at $14/user/month and Premium Per User at $24/user/month.

 Where it gets messy